erg55/Simon-lab-workshop/R/Readme.md

 ```

 First we want to reroot the tree.
-If we have a single outgroup we could do it this way:
+If we have a single outgroup, we could do it this way:
 ```
 tree2 <- root(tree1, which(tree2$tip.label == "Philaenus_spumarius"), edgelabel = T)
 plot(tree2)